lsteinmann/milQuant-dist/README.md

 ## Instructions for importing R portable
 The directory R-win-port contains the contents of an R-portable distribution (you can get it from [SourceForge](https://sourceforge.net/projects/rportable/)).
 I copied only the contents of `App/R-Portable/`; directories `doc` and `tests` can be deleted to safe a little bit of space).
 I manually installed the needed packages to the local R library before continuing (see `R-win-port/load_packages.R`).
 Take care to install the neccessary dependencies as well!
+It might be tricky and you may need to run it isolated a few times to get all needed packages.
+Be aware that R will use your library if you try this on a computer where R is actually present.

 ## License